NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 file provided by Planet.
 These positions are more accurate than what ``cam_gen`` can get on its own based on the RPC camera, so this approach is preferred.

+The ``--cam-ctr-weight`` and ``--refine-camera`` options will keep the camera position in place by penalizing any deviations with the given weight, while refing the camera orientation.

 The reference DEM ``ref.tif`` is a Copernicus 30 m DEM (:numref:`initial_terrain`).
 Ensure the DEM is relative to WGS84 and